-Every Day Is Tax Day Designed by Fred Chasen, this project took second place in the contest.
-It allows users to explore how many hours they actually spend working directly for the government — based on individual salary — over the course of a year, and what programs that cash funds.
+Designed by Fred Chasen, this project took second place in the contest.
+It allows you to explore how many hours you actually spend working directly for the government — based on your salary — over the course of a year, and the federal departments that your dollars fund.

 Created by Adam Albrecht, Kevin Mack, this straightforward visualization spits out a simple itemized tax receipt based on your income.
 It also puts it in perspective, showing how many Chipotle burritos or cups of Starbucks or cans of Red Bull your taxes would buy.